How to Improve Your Relationship with Your Same-Sex Family and Friends

 When you make mistakes— and you will— extend yourself grace.
 Forgive yourself quickly, and if appropriate, ask for forgiveness from the other party.

-Willingness to admit when we are wrong shows that we are only human, and it goes a long way toward diminishing our differences and nurturing our similarities.
+The willingness to admit when we are wrong shows that we are only human and it goes a long way toward diminishing our differences and nurturing our similarities.

 Bottom Line